INSaFLU/insaflu_docs/docs/metagenomics_virus_detection.rst

 **Assembly**
 ---------------------------------------------------------------

-This tab provides an overview on **de novo** assembly step (thi steps uses the reads retained after the "Viral enrichment" and/or "Host depletion" steps).
+This tab provides an overview on the assembly step (thi steps uses the reads retained after the "Viral enrichment" and/or "Host depletion" steps).

 Filtered contigs are provided for download (fasta.gz format).